-- By federal regulation, 42 CFR Part 2, CIVHC cannot report on claims for substance use disorder treatment, and therefore payments in this analysis do not include the majority of services for substance use disorder. - Claims without an associated billing provider are not included.
-This accounts for less than 1% of professional claims from 2018 to 2021. - This report does not include any supplemental or non-claims-based payments made by any payer to providers outside of the traditional fee-for service system.
+- Claims without an associated billing provider are not included.
+This accounts for less than 1% of professional claims from 2018 to 2022. - This report does not include any supplemental or non-claims-based payments made by any payer to providers outside of the traditional fee-for service system.